This site explores the contours of Christian belief and its development through centuries of tradition.

 On The Completion Of The Old Testament Canon And Apocrypha

-• Discussion:
+- Discussion:

 This attempt at refutation by Trent Horn is ridiculous and manufactured.
-The translator of Ecclesiasticus in no uncertain terms distinguishes "these things" (meaning the work that he is translating) from "the law and the prophets and the others that followed them."
+For instance, the translator of Ecclesiasticus in no uncertain terms distinguishes "these things" (meaning the work that he is translating) from "the law and the prophets and the others that followed them."
 Thus, he believed that there was a threefold structured collection of sacred books that were accorded a unique status.
 Even the last of the three divisions of the Hebrew canon is spoken of in this passage as being "of our ancestors."
 Thus, this process was not going on in the days of the person translating this work or even his grandfather.
 This description suggests a closed canon.

 "According to Old Testament scholar Otto Kaiser, the deuterocanonical books “presuppose the validity of the Law and the Prophets and also utilize the Ketubim, or ‘Writings’ collection, which was, at the time, still in the process of formation and not yet closed.”
 In fact, the Dead Sea Scrolls, which contain Jewish writings from the years 400 B.C. to A.D.
 100, include copies of deuterocanonical books like Sirach, Tobit, and Baruch, which shows they were considered to be part of the Writings."